gtech-mulearn/Top-100-Coders/profile/aliffiazmuhammed@mulearn.md

 #### As a Top 100 Member:

-- outline why you are applying for this Top 100 and explain how it relates to your current profession.
-Specify how being in the Top 100 will benefit your career.
+- Believing that being part of Top 100 will open doors to new opportunities, foster innovation, and boost my career.
+- Network with tech enthusiasts, encourage learning and growth, contribute to the tech ecosystem, and inspire others through my journey.

 #### Thoughts on Kerala's Tech Ecosystem: